 Run the Microsoft setup file:

-In the Web Client URL field, enter the location of Alfresco Explorer.
+- In the Web Client URL field, enter the location of Alfresco Explorer.
 For example: http://server:8080/alfresco/

 - In the WebDAV URL field, append webdav/ to the Alfresco Explorer URL.
 For example: http://server:8080/alfresco/webdav/

 - In the CIFS Server field, enter the path to the CIFS server.
 The Add-in will try to auto-complete this value, but you should verify for the correct address.
-For example: \\server_a\alfresco\ or \\servera\alfresco\If you intend to use the CIFS interface to save documents via the Add-in, it is very important that you are authenticated automatically.
+For example: \\server_a\alfresco\ or \\servera\alfresco\ If you intend to use the CIFS interface to save documents via the Add-in, it is very important that you are authenticated automatically.
 Limitations in the Microsoft Office APIs mean that an error is shown instead of an authentication dialog box if the Alfresco CIFS interface rejects your connection attempt.
 If you are not in an Enterprise environment, where it may not be possible to configure automatic authentication, you can map a network drive to the Alfresco CIFS interface instead.

 - Click Save Settings.

 Before you can use the Microsoft Add-ins, ensure that you adjust the Basic